À LA CARTE VIDEO PRICING & ADD-ONS

 - Voice-over talent: often ~$500, but varies, especially if broadcast is involved

-- 1-10 DVDs or CDs in cases with graphic inserts and labels printed on disc: $5 each plus tax & shipping
+- 1-10 DVDs in cases with graphic inserts and labels printed on disc: $5 each plus tax & shipping

-- 10+ DVDs or CDs in cases with graphic inserts and labels printed on disc: $3 each (shrink wrap option available)
+- 10+ DVDs in cases with graphic inserts and labels printed on disc: $3.50 each

 * What is a DCP?
 According to Filmmaker Magazine, DCP is a file-based format that has quickly become the standard for theater screenings both for major releases and film festivals, allowing your film to be projected by a digital projector.
 If you need a DCP, it's theoretically possible to create it yourself, but the requirements are highly technical, the open source software can be buggy, and the learning curve is steep.